Inspections & Inventories

 Conduct mid-tenancy inspections

-Periodic inspections (every six months, for example) help catch maintenance issues early.
+Periodic inspections, for example every six months, help catch maintenance issues early.
 They also give tenants a chance to raise concerns before they become problems.
-You can use the free mid-tenancy inspection templates in the resources library and store the completed forms in August’s document storage.
+You can use the free mid-tenancy inspection templates in the resources library and store the completed forms in August's document storage.

 Keep evidence and records